 Privacy breaches stemming from public AI models will be catastrophic.
 To avoid them, organizations must be strategic and careful, limiting AI usage to areas where privacy can be better assured—or embrace vendors who emphasize a private AI approach that provides better privacy protection.

 Learning about compliance and data privacy is critical to understanding the current AI landscape, but they’re not the only important trends.
 Recently, we interviewed eight leaders on AI trends and insights into the use of AI.
-Find out what they had to say: Get the 2024 AI Outlook: Expert Advice on Navigating the AI Economy.
+Find out what they had to say: Get the Download 8 AI Experts on the Future of AI.